scarolan/quick-dashboard-makeover/Exercices/1 Quick-dashboard-makeover.md

     - Click on the trash icon 🗑 to remove that empty default mapping.
     - Click *Add a New Mapping* and then *Range*.
 Set range from 0 to 1 with Display Text of *OK*.
 Set color to Blue.
     - Click *Add a New Mapping* and then *Range*.
 Set range from 1 to 2 with Display Text of *Degraded*.
 Set color to Yellow.
     - Click *Add a New Mapping* and then *Range*.
-Set range from 2 to 100 (or empty for infinity) with Display Text of *SLO Violation*.
+Set range from 2 to 100 (or more) with Display Text of *SLO Violation*.
 Set color to Orange.
     - Click on *Update*

     The value mapping settings should look like this: